Triple Point VCT 2011

 The Venture Fund aims to pay regular dividends from 2020, although this is not guaranteed.
-It targets a dividend of 3p per share in the years ending 28 February 2021 and 2022; after that it aims to pay regular dividends of up to 5p per share thereafter.
+It is targeting a dividend of 3p per share in the summer of 2020 and 2021 and, subject to realisations, dividends of up to 5p per share thereafter.
 Dividends are variable and not guaranteed.

 This is a new share class, so performance is not yet available.

 Tax rules can change and benefits depend on circumstances.

 This is a new VCT share class.
 If fundraising is slow, shares may take some time to be allotted, or may not be allotted at all.